 What does the future hold

+Over the past 20 years, no major changes have occurred for National Nurses Week but the recognition has never stopped.
+Events are held at various locations and on the web, check out theÂ ANA events this year.
 You can join in the celebration by using the #NursesWeek And sharing who you are thankful for in the nursing profession.
 There are far too many for us to thank individually here at Concorde, but we are proud to say we know some of the best nurses around.

 “I am eternally grateful to Dr. Lu-Ping Gamble at the Garden Grove campus.
 They not only lit a spark, they lit a torch in my heart that shall burn forever!
 My education changed my life and has had a huge positive impact on the person I am today.”

 Jamie Troccoli Vocational Nursing graduate

 Do you have an Associate's degree in health care field, which is a pre-requisite for this program?